Graduate Student Colloquium

 Jennifer Killham, Ph.D.

-is a Visiting Assistant Professor with the Child Development Program at University of La Verne's La Fetra College of Education.
+Jennifer is an Assistant Professor with the Child Development Program at University of La Verne's La Fetra College of Education.
 In addition to inspiring students in the classroom, she has written several successful mentoring grants aimed at introducing new authors to the academic publication process.
 Killham was the 2017 recipient of the McGraw Hill Award from the Conference in Academic Research in Education and the 2013 recipient for Exemplary Scholarship for the Social and Behavioral Sciences at the University of Cincinnati.
 She has several publications, including an October 2018 article on graduate student success which was featured in the Journal for Behavioral and Social Sciences.
 She also has five book chapters on social justice pedagogy, published works with international colleagues in the book Game-Based Learning and the Power of Play: Exploring Evidence, Challenges and Future Directions and the International Journal for Game-Based Learning, and an edited textbook with Pearson titled Real Life Issues of Tweens to Teen: A Human Development Perspective.
 She has served as a guest editor for the Journal of Education and Social Justice and, in 2019, will assume the role of principal contact for the journal Technology, Humanities, Education and Narrative.
 She enjoys reviewing manuscripts for the journal Diaspora, Indigenous, and Minority Education and has been a reviewer for a number of conferences, including the American Educational Research Association and the American Association for Teaching and Curriculum.

 Pierre Lu, Ph.D.